Category Archives for "Health"

 Time: 7:51 pm

-This is pretty normal if you pay any attention to trends over the years.
-People get all jacked up and excited about the New Year and have all these crazy cool plans to be the best version of themselves for the New Year.
+This is pretty normal if you paid attention to trends over the years.
+People get all jacked up and excited about the New Year and have all these plans to be the best version of themselves for the New Year.

 Hell, I wrote about it in 2011 lol… (You can check it out here –> New Year Activity To Find Your Core Identity, it will open in a new tab)

 But, what happens after the drunken stupor from New Years Eve is over?
 It tends to be back to reality, right…

 yeah, I know.
 The tequila was flowing and those dreams you want to happen just happened to spit out un-filtered.
 Gotta love the filter eliminator…

 Okay so now it’s time for reality to kick in…

 It’s time to get real.